Call: 07757 750255

 (please leave a message)

 As older LGBT+ people most of us have memories of times long before we achieved the rights that we enjoy in Britain today.
-This page is about LGBT+ history and why it is important.
+This part of our website is about our local LGBT+ history and why it is important.

 There is plenty of evidence to tell us that there have always been human beings who engaged in same sex relationships, or who did not conform to conventional gender norms.
 The social climate these individuals lived in, and the language they had available to them, has changed significantly and continues to evolve.